JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

 or use the default template in the sample script below.
 Note that :code:`JEDI_SRC`, :code:`JEDI_BUILD` and :code:`EWOK_WORKDIR` are experiment specific, i.e. you can run several experiments at the same time, each having their own definition for these variables.

-:code:`EWOK_STATIC_DATA` includes static data used by ewok and is available on Orion, Discover, and the AWS AMI.
-Make sure you set this variable based on the platform you are using.
+The user further has to set the environment variable :code:`R2D2_HOST` in the script on pre-configured platforms, or unset this variable on generic platforms.
+:code:`R2D2_HOST` is required by r2d2, ewok, and to determine the location :code:`EWOK_STATIC_DATA` of the static data used by ewok.
+This data is staged on the preconfigured platforms.
+On generic platforms, the script sets :code:`EWOK_STATIC_DATA` to :code:`${jedi_ROOT}/static`.

 Please don’t forget to source this script after creating it: :code:`source $jedi_ROOT/activate.sh`

 .. code-block:: bash

   #!/bin/bash

-  # Source source this file for ewok ecFlow workflows
-  source $jedi_ROOT/venv/bin/activate
+  # Set jedi_ROOT

   if [ -z $jedi_ROOT ]; then
     export jedi_ROOT=**Set this based on your set up if JEDI_SRC, JEDI_BUILD, EWOK_WORKDIR or EWOK_FLOWDIR are not defined.**